Sky One: Virgin Media dispute

 On 1 March 2007 at midnight, Sky's basic channels – which included Sky One, Sky Two, Sky Three, Sky News, Sky Sports News, Sky Travel and Sky Travel Extra – were removed from the Virgin Media cable television services after a dispute from BSkyB.
 This was due to the expiry of their previous carriage agreement and the companies' inability to reach a new deal.
 Virgin issued legal proceedings against Sky over the dispute in April 2007.

 At the beginning of March 2008, the two companies were reported to have resumed discussions over the dispute.
 Virgin chief executive Neil Berkett was reported as saying they had "continued interest in securing Sky basics back on our platform".
 The resumed talks had followed shortly after both Virgin and BSkyB had launched appeals against a recent Competition Appeal Tribunal ruling on BSkyB's 17.9% stake in ITV plc.

 On 4 November 2008, a carriage deal between BSkyB and Virgin Media was reached and BSkyB's channels were available on Virgin's cable service from 13 November of that year.
 The Sky basic channels were spread across each tier of Virgin's cable television service: Sky Three and Sky News were made available in the lowest M tier; Sky Sports News joined the M+ tier; Sky One and Sky Two were made available in the L tier; and Sky Arts 1, Sky Arts 2, Sky Real Lives and Sky Real Lives 2 joined the XL tier.

 Closure

 It was announced on 27 July 2021 that Sky One would be retired and that a new channel, Sky Showcase would replace its EPG slot on Sky.
 Another channel, Sky Max would launch on the same day.
-Most of Sky's original content and the drama output would move here, while the most of the comedy output would move to Sky Comedy.
+Most of Sky's original content and the drama output would move there, while most of the comedy output would move to Sky Comedy.
 Prodigal Son was the channel's last programme.

 At the time of closure, it was available via digital satellite on Sky, digital cable on Virgin Media, IPTV on TalkTalk TV and online via Sky Go and Now.
 In the Republic of Ireland, the channel was available via Sky Ireland, Virgin Media Ireland and Eir Vision.